ebaran/docs/docs/tutorials/TutorialASA.md

 `3ZQ3SHCYIKSGK7MTZ7PE7S6EDOFWLKDQ6RYYVMT7OHNQ4UJ774LE52AQCU`

 !!! info
-    You may want to verify accrount information periodically as well as transactions with asset information during this tutorial.
+    You may want to verify account information periodically as well as transactions with asset information during this tutorial.
 You can use either the [Algo TestNet Explorer](https://testnet.algoexplorer.io/) or use the Purestake's [Goalseeker](https://goalseeker.purestake.io/algorand/testnet), which also facilitates search by asset ID.